input-output-hk/catalyst-core/book/src/rust/rust_style_guide.md

 ```
 If this is a private member, don't bother with this comment.
 If it's public, something like this is fine just to get clippy to shut up.
+But if it's at all unclear what's going on, try to use a more descriptive comment.

 ### Doctests